robmarkcole/HASS-custom-local-file-camera/README.md

 # HASS-custom-local-file-camera
-Fork of the [local_file](https://www.home-assistant.io/components/camera.local_file/) camera adding new services.
+Fork of the [local_file](https://www.home-assistant.io/components/camera.local_file/) camera adding a new service to update the file shown by the camera.

 Place the custom_components folder in your configuration directory (or add its contents to an existing custom_components folder).

 Adds the service `camera.update_file_path`.
 Call with:
 ```yaml